Robust estimation on a parametric model via testing: Simulations for one-dimensional models

-and $f_{\theta} (\theta) = 0$. \end{ExempleSimuDim1} In these examples, we shall mainly compare our estimator to the maximum likelihood one.
-In examples 1,2,3,5 and 6, the m.l.e $\tilde{\theta}_{\text{mle}}$ can be made explicit and is thus easy to compute.
-Finding the m.l.e is more delicate for the problem of estimating the location parameter of a Cauchy distribution, since the likelihood function may be multimodal.
-We refer to~\cite{Barnett1966} for a discussion of numerical methods devoted to the maximization of the likelihood.
-In our simulation study, we avoid the issues of the numerical algorithms by computing the likelihood at $10^6$ equally spaced points between $\max(-10, \hat{\theta}-1)$ and $\min(10, \hat{\theta}+1)$ (where $\hat{\theta}$ is our estimator) and at $10^{6}$ equally spaced points between $\max(-10, \tilde{\theta}_{\text{median}}-1)$ and $\min(10, \tilde{\theta}_{\text{median}}+1)$ where $\tilde{\theta}_{\text{median}}$ is the median.
+In these examples, we shall mainly compare our estimator with the maximum likelihood one.
+In Examples \ref{ex1}, \ref{ex2}, \ref{ex4} and \ref{ex5}, the m.l.e. $\tilde {\theta}_{\mathrm{mle}}$ can be made explicit and is thus easy to compute.
+Finding the m.l.e. is more delicate for the problem of estimating the location parameter of a Cauchy distribution, since the likelihood function may be multimodal.
+We refer to Barnett \cite{Barnett1966} for a discussion of numerical methods devoted to the maximization of the likelihood.
+In this simulation study, we avoid the issues of the numerical algorithms by computing the likelihood at $10^6$ equally spaced points between $\max(-10, \hat {\theta}-1)$ and $\min(10, \hat{\theta}+1)$ (where $\hat{\theta}$ is our estimator) and at $10^{6}$ equally spaced points between $\max(-10, \tilde{\theta}_{\mathrm{median}}-1)$ and $\min(10, \tilde{\theta }_{\mathrm {median}}+1)$ where $\tilde{\theta}_{\mathrm{median}}$ is the median.
 We then select among these points the one for which the likelihood is maximal.
-In Example 5, we shall also compare our estimator to the minimum variance unbiased estimator defined by
+In Example~\ref{ex4}, we shall also compare our estimator to the estimator of the family $\{a \max_{1 \leq i \leq n} X_i, a > 0\}$ that minimizes the Hellinger quadratic risk, that is,

-In Example~7, we shall compare our estimator to
+In Example~\ref{ex6}, we shall compare our estimator to